Real-4339/UDTP/Documentation/doc2.typ

 Based on timestamps and sequence numbers it can merge packets into a file, even if they are not in order.

-I use only 1B for sequence numbers, so max sequence number is 255, but it is enough for my protocol, so if packet reaches 255, it will start from 0 again.
+Protocol use only 1B for sequence numbers, so max sequence number is 255, but it is enough for my protocol, so if packet reaches 255, it will start from 0 again.